-On this project, we used a 40/70 crushed glass abrasive, with approximately 60 pounds of media.
+On this project, we used a 40/70 crushed glass abrasive with approximately 27.2 kg (60 pounds) of media.
 The 40/70 represents a blended grit size, with a combination of coarse and fine crushed glass.
 As a demonstration, I treated a small area, then handed the blast hose to the owner of the company who had no experience in abrasive blasting, but he completed the pad with ease.

 Beyond Cleaning Polyurethane Stains

-Although thorough cleaning and minimal dust generation make Vapor Abrasive blasting a natural fit for cleaning up polyurethane foam spills, the Vapor Abrasive blasting equipment has many other uses that make it beneficial to cleaning, prepping surfaces and removing coatings and stains.
-The environmental and efficiency gains make it an attractive option to public and private agencies facing a wide variety of tough cleanup tasks.
+Although thorough cleaning and minimal dust generation make Vapour Abrasive blasting a natural fit for cleaning up polyurethane foam spills, the Vapour Abrasive blasting equipment has many other uses that make it beneficial to cleaning, prepping surfaces and removing coatings and stains.
+The environmental and efficiency gains make it an attractive option to public and private agencies facing a wide variety of tough clean-up tasks.